amar71094/randomContent/README.md

 # randomContent
-This Repository contains Code snippets to explains radndom topics
+This Repository contains Code snippets to explains random topics